pesterhazy/presumably/posts/reagent.md

 you need to keep in mind that Reagent confers to vectors (but not to sequences) the special significance of representing components or DOM elements.

-So simply converting the sequence won't work:
+So converting the result to a vector breaks rendering:

 ```
 (into [:thead]
       (vec (map (fn [col] [:th (name col)]) cols)))
 ```

-Reagent will try to interpret a vector of vectors as a component.
-This cannot work, as a vector is not a valid component specifier.
+Reagent will try to interpret a vector of vectors as a component but a vector is neither a keyword nor a render function (the only valid component specifiers).

 The second gotcha is that, while `into` explicitly realizes the lazy sequence, leaving the sequence unrealized is dangerous when you rely on ratoms being